BLuckoo/Credit_Risk_Analysis/README.md

 # Credit_Risk_Analysis

-Evaluating Credit Risk using resampling models
+Evaluating credit risk using resampling models

 ## Overview of the Loan Prediction Analysis